2025 Africa Cup of Nations final: Venue

 The Prince Moulay Abdellah Stadium is a football stadium in Rabat, Morocco, with a seating capacity of 69,500.
-Opened on September 5, 2025, it is the home stadium of Morocco national football team.
-It is part of a larger sports complex that includes an athletics track and field stadium, the indoor Salle Moulay Abdellah arena, and an Olympic swimming pool.
+Opened on 5 September 2025, it is the home stadium of the Morocco national football team.
+It is part of a larger sports complex that includes an athletics track and field stadium, the indoor Salle Moulay Abdellah arena, and an Olympic-size swimming pool.
 It is one of the largest stadiums in Morocco.